-4.1 Transfer from Probationer Research Student (PRS) status to DPhil status
+6.2 Transfer from Probationer Research Student (PRS) status to DPhil status

-4.1.1 Probationer Research Student Status
+6.2.1 Probationer Research Student Status

-DPhil students will normally be registered, in the first instance, as a Probationer Research Student (PRS) and must apply for 'transfer' to the status of a DPhil student (DPhil status) before the end of your fourth term (six terms for part-time students).
-Unless an extension has been granted, transfer must be achieved by the end of the fourth term (sixth term for part-time students), which entails also meeting the submission deadline for that term, normally Monday of Week 4 of the relevant Term.
-The purpose of the transfer is to ensure that the student has a convincing research proposal and that they are making satisfactory progress in its development, and to satisfy the assessors that the work is potentially of DPhil quality.
+DPhil students will normally be registered, in the first instance, as a Probationer Research Student (PRS) and must apply for 'transfer' to the status of a DPhil student (DPhil status) before the end of your fourth term (eighth term for part-time students).
+Applying for transfer within the allowed time entails also meeting the submission deadline for that term, normally Monday of Week 4 of the relevant Term.